caoccao/GraalJS-vs-Javet-vs-Nashorn/README.md

 [Javet](https://github.com/caoccao/Javet) is Java + V8 (JAVa + V + EighT).
 It is an awesome way of embedding Node.js and V8 in Java.

-Many potential [Javet](https://github.com/caoccao/Javet) users evaluate [Javet](https://github.com/caoccao/Javet) and GraalJS across many aspects.
+Many potential [Javet](https://github.com/caoccao/Javet) users evaluate [Javet](https://github.com/caoccao/Javet) and [GraalJS](https://github.com/oracle/graaljs), across many aspects.
 To save time for these users, I present a simple performance comparison of [GraalJS](https://github.com/oracle/graaljs), [Javet](https://github.com/caoccao/Javet) and Nashorn.

-So I created this project based on [graal-js-jdk11-maven-demo](https://github.com/graalvm/graal-js-jdk11-maven-demo) which is a simple maven project that demonstrates how it's possible to run Graal.js on a stock JDK11.
+I created this project based on [graal-js-jdk11-maven-demo](https://github.com/graalvm/graal-js-jdk11-maven-demo) which is a simple maven project that demonstrates how it's possible to run Graal.js on a stock JDK11.
 I enhanced it by adding Javet benchmark.

-The test JS code snippet is a simple implementation of [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) which is an ancient algorithm for finding all prime numbers up to any given limit.
+The JS benchmark code snippet is a simple implementation of [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) which is an ancient algorithm for finding all prime numbers up to any given limit.

 ## Performance Comparison